-In his position as Cline Curator of Theatre & Performing Arts at the Harry Ransom Center, Dr. Colleary is responsible for the interpretation and management of the center's extensive performing arts holdings.
-The collectors feature holdings in theater, playwrighting, dance, costume and scenic design, opera, and popular entertainments, such as circus, vaudeville, minstrel shows, puppetry and magic.
-Dr. Colleary co-curated the 2016 exhibition "Shakespeare in Print and Performance."
+In his position as Cline Curator of Theatre and Performing Arts at the Harry Ransom Center, Dr. Colleary is responsible for the interpretation and management of the center's extensive performing arts holdings.
+He serves on the boards for the American Theatre Archive Project (ATAP) and the Theatre Library Association (TLA).

 Areas of Expertise

 American and British Theatre History, Archival Research Methods, Dance History, Digital Humanities, GLBT and Sexuality Studies, Museum Studies, Musical Theatre History, Performance Studies, Public History, Queer Theory, Theatre Historiography